 DSST's Advisory Program is an essential part of creating a powerful learning community centered on core values and fulfilling the principle of personalization.
-Each year, students are assigned to an Advisor with a group of 12 - 15 other students.
+Each year, students are assigned to an Advisor with a group of 15-18 other students.
 The Advisor is committed to knowing each advisee, to providing guidance and support and to creating a strong sense of community.
-The Advisory Program provides an important human' context for academic planning, goal-setting, school-to-home communications, team building and reflection.
+The Advisory Program provides a critical structure for academic planning, goal-setting, school-to-home communications, team building and reflection.
 Advisors serve as the primary contact for parents/guardians and facilitate communication between teachers and other resource personnel.
 Parents/Guardians with general concerns should first contact the advisor, who will resolve the situation or facilitate further conversations.